The 2022-23 Premier League season is almost here and it is time to preview the 20 teams battling it out this season.

 [ MORE: Premier League TV schedule ]

-Below we look at all of the key factors, including their odds to clinch a European spot, key new signings, what these teams are all about and much more.
+Below we look at all of the key factors, including their odds to go down, key new signings, what these teams are all about and much more.

 Latest Premier League news

-2022-23 Premier League preview: Focusing on the European hopefuls
+2022-23 Premier League preview: Focusing on the relegation candidates

 Full odds provided by our partner, PointsBet – PointsBet is our Official Sports Betting Partner and we may receive compensation if you place a bet on PointsBet for the first time after clicking our links

 Odds to go down: +125

 Key new signings: Jesse Lingard, Dean Henderson, Taiwo Awoniyi

 The gaffer: Steve Cooper did an incredible job last season as he arrived with Forest in a relegation scrap in the Championship.
 At the end of the season they just missed out on automatic promotion and gained promotion via the playoffs as they played an attractive, attacking brand of football.
 They also reached the FA Cup quarterfinals, knocked out by eventual winners Liverpool after beating Leicester City and Arsenal in earlier rounds.
 Cooper had great success with the England youth setup as he led the likes of Jadon Sancho, Callum Hudson-Odoi and Phil Foden to the U17 World Cup title in 2017.
 He loves to work with young players and encourages them to keep the ball and build up from the back.